kelemen/JTrim/readme.md

 to help with automatically setting the enabled state of `Swing` components, managing asynchronous tasks and components whose painting takes too much time to be done on the *AWT event dispatch thread*.

-All the public api is documented in JTrim GUI and it has lots of tests.